Khrisseh1995/hlstranscodego/README.md

 # Serverside HLS Ad Insertion using Golang
 This service will (hopefully) achieve serverside ad insertion in HLS Vod Streams

+The full panthos 23 spec can be found [here](https://tools.ietf.org/html/draft-pantos-http-live-streaming-23)
 ## List of example playlists

 I'm currently using playlists from BitMovin hosted [here](https://bitmovin.com/mpeg-dash-hls-examples-sample-streams/) as I currently only have working implementations for video and audio, the best examples to use are: